tvdboom/ATOM/docs_sources/api/training/successivehalvingregressor.md

 <li><b>delta_x: int or float, optional (default=0)</b><br>Stop the optimization when <code>|x1 - x2| < delta_x</code>.</li>
 <li><b>delta_y: int or float, optional (default=0)</b><br>Stop the optimization if the 5 minima are within <code>delta_y</code> (skopt always minimizes the function).</li>
 <li><b>cv: int, optional (default=5)</b><br>Number of folds for the cross-validation.
 If 1, the
-training set will be randomly split in a subtrain and validation set.</li>
+training set is randomly split in a subtrain and validation set.</li>
 <li><b>early stopping: int, float or None, optional (default=None)</b><br>Training
 will stop if the model didn't improve in last <code>early_stopping</code> rounds.
 If <1, fraction of rounds from the total.
 If None, no early stopping is performed.
 Only